sasaxing/scorep_plugin_perf_energy/README.md

 3. Write a mail to the author.

-* Robert Schoene (xiaosha.xing at tu-dresden dot de)
+* Xiaosha Xing (xiaosha.xing at tu-dresden dot de)